Volunteering: here’s what to expect

 That’s because we want the experience to be as meaningful and enjoyable to you as it is to the people you help.

-Whether you’re keeping a hospital patient company, stewarding at a vaccination site, helping to run a community activity, giving someone a lift to the shops or just being there for someone who needs a friendly face, you’ll be using your own unique abilities to make a positive difference.
+Whether you’re keeping a hospital patient company, helping to run a community activity, giving someone a lift to the shops or just being there for someone who needs a friendly face, you’ll be using your own unique abilities to make a positive difference.

 It just melts my heart, it’s so rewarding.